Philosophy of mathematics: Logic and rigor

-These logics have less inference rules than classical logic.
-On the other hand classical logic was a first-order logic, which means roughly that quantifiers cannot be applied to infinite sets.
-This means, for example that the sentence "every set of natural numbers has a least element" is nonsensical in any formalization of classical logic.
+These logics have fewer inference rules than classical logic.
+On the other hand, classical logic was a first-order logic, which means roughly that quantifiers cannot be applied freely to infinite sets.
+This implies that the set of the real numbers cannot be defined in classical logic, and that the intermediate value theorem cannot be proved.
 This led to the introduction of higher-order logics, which are presently used commonly in mathematics.

 The problems of foundation of mathematics has been eventually resolved with the rise of mathematical logic as a new area of mathematics.
 In this framework, a mathematical or logical theory consists of a formal language that defines the well-formed assertions, a set of basic assertions called axioms and a set of inference rules that allow producing new assertions from one or several known assertions.
 A theorem of such a theory is either an axiom or an assertion that can be obtained from previously known theorems by the application of an inference rule.
 The Zermelo–Fraenkel set theory with the axiom of choice, generally called ZFC, is a higher-order logic in which all mathematics have been restated; it is used implicitly in all mathematics texts that do not specify explicitly on which foundations they are based.
 Moreover, the other proposed foundations can be modeled and studied inside ZFC.

 It results that "rigor" is no more a relevant concept in mathematics, as a proof is either correct or erroneous, and a "rigorous proof" is simply a pleonasm.
 Where a special concept of rigor comes into play is in the socialized aspects of a proof.
 In particular, proofs are rarely written in full details, and some steps of a proof are generally considered as trivial, easy, or straightforward, and therefore left to the reader.
 As most proof errors occur in these skipped steps, a new proof requires to be verified by other specialists of the subject, and can be considered as reliable only after having been accepted by the community of the specialists, which may need several years.